Nationals vs. Brewers Player Props Betting Odds

-Player props can be found for Christian Yelich and Lane Thomas, among others, when the Milwaukee Brewers visit the Washington Nationals at Nationals Park on Tuesday at 7:05 PM ET.
+Sportsbooks have listed player props for Christian Yelich, Lane Thomas and others when the Milwaukee Brewers visit the Washington Nationals at Nationals Park on Wednesday at 1:05 PM ET.

 Bet on this matchup or its props with BetMGM!